rkoliver311/rkojob/README.md

 Built-in actions include:

 - `ShellAction`: Runs a shell command.
-- `ToolActionBuilder`: Dynamically creates parameterized shell actions for common CLI tools.
+- `ShellActionBuilder`: Dynamically creates parameterized shell actions for common CLI tools.
 - You can also define your own custom actions.